rjeschmi/pipeline/README.md

 We welcome any contributions to improve the efficiency and functionality of these scripts

-_SGE scripts are template submission scripts for the sun grid engine job scheduler used for the Perkins lab compute cluster
+_SGE scripts are template submission scripts for the sun grid engine job scheduler used for the OHRI Bioinformatics Core Facility compute cluster